Harvey C. Barnum Jr.

-Harvey Curtiss Barnum Jr. (born July 21, 1940) is a former United States Marine Corps officer who received the Medal of Honor during the Vietnam War.
+Harvey Curtiss Barnum Jr. (born July 21, 1940) is a retired United States Marine Corps officer who received the Medal of Honor during the Vietnam War.
 He was the fourth Marine to receive the medal for actions in Vietnam.
 He retired from the Marine Corps in 1989 after more than 27 years of service.
-Barnum served as Deputy Assistant Secretary of the Navy for Reserve Affairs from July 23, 2001 to January 20, 2009.
+Barnum served as Deputy Assistant Secretary of the Navy for Reserve Affairs from July 23, 2001, to January 20, 2008.
 He also served as Acting Assistant Secretary of the Navy (Manpower and Reserve Affairs) from January 21 to April 30, 2009.

 Early life and education

-Barnum was born July 21, 1940 in Cheshire, Connecticut.
+Barnum was born July 21, 1940, in Cheshire, Connecticut.
 He was president of his Freshman and Senior Class at Cheshire High School, where he also played football and baseball.
 In high school, he was a member of the Boy Scouts of America, the “C” Club and the Gym Leaders Club.
 After graduation from high school, he entered Saint Anselm College in Goffstown, New Hampshire.